jonahandersson/serverless-azure-durable-function-chaining-dotnet-template/README.md

 * Install latest .NET Core 3.1 (LTS) https://dotnet.microsoft.com/download
 * Install [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=v3%2Cwindows%2Ccsharp%2Cportal%2Cbash%2Ckeda)

 ### REQUIRED AZURE SERVICES AND API INTEGRATIONS

-* Azure Storage Account for Function App and a BLOB container to upload image files
+* Azure Storage Account for Azure Function App and a BLOB container to upload image files and for the Blob Storage Trigger
+   - <a href="https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal" target="_blank">How to create an Azure Storage Account</a>
+   - <a href="https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-container-create?tabs=dotnet" target="_blank">How to create a Azure Blob Storage Container</a>
+   - <a href="https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-storage-blob-triggered-function" target="_blank">How to create a Azure Blob Storage Trigger</a>

-* Azure Service Bus Namespace with a Queue
+* Azure Service Bus Namespace with a queue name that matches the queue name of your app configuration
+  - <a href="https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-get-started-with-queues" target="_blank">How to create a queue in an Azure Service Bus Namespace</a>
-* Twilio API Account -  API Keys and Secret are used to code the logic to send SMS and make call from the function app  (Instructions for TwilioAPI)
+* Twilio API Account -  API Keys and Secret are used to code the logic to send SMS and make call from the function app
+  - <a href="https://www.twilio.com/docs/sms/quickstart/csharp-dotnet-framework" target="_blank">Instructions for TwilioAPI</a>
-* SendGrid API Account -  API Keys and Secret are used to code logic in sending email (Instructions for SendGrid)
+* SendGrid API Account -  API Keys and Secret are used to code logic in sending email
+  - <a href="https://docs.sendgrid.com/for-developers/sending-email/api-getting-started" target="_blank">Instructions for SendGrid</a>

 ### WHEN DEBUGGING AND DEVELOPING LOCALLY